kwartler/GSERM_Text_Remote_student/README.md

 sudo R CMD javareconf
 ```

 If this causes hardship, don't worry!
-Its only a small bit of our overall learning.
+Its only a small bit of our overall learning and I will cover an alternative in the live session.

 ## Homework & Case Due dates